Troubleshooting Activation Stored Procedures

 If the activated stored procedure produces incorrect results, or does not read from the queue, check the SQL Server error log for errors and messages that help locate the problem.
 Activated stored procedures are not associated with any application.
 Information that is normally returned to the calling application is instead put in the SQL Server error log.
 This includes errors, messages, and the output of PRINT and RAISERROR statements.

 Technique: Running the Stored Procedure From an Interactive Session

-One of the best ways to troubleshoot an activation stored procedure is to turn off activation on the queue, and then run the stored procedure from SQL Server Management Studio (or the sqlcmd utility).
-Running the stored procedure from an interactive session allows you to see any errors returned by the stored procedure.
+To troubleshoot an activation stored procedure, you can turn off activation on the queue, and then run the stored procedure from SQL Server Management Studio or the sqlcmd utility.
+If you run the stored procedure from an interactive session, you can see any errors that are returned by the stored procedure.